petarturukalo/micro-guitar-tuner/README.md

 as well (if at all).

 The current consumption of the program (load), tested when powered via ST-Link, is mostly ~7 mA with spikes up to 14 mA.
-TODO mention current when run off boost (if possible with [2]?)
+TODO current off boost? getting 30 mA

 Choice of battery is a 3.7V 600 mAh lipo (TODO hyperlink).
 The battery powers the MCU via 5V boost to its 5V pin instead of its 3.3V pin to take advantage